 You have to get up pretty early in the morning to get a photo of the gate with Block 24 in the background.
 The camp opens at 8 o’clock in the morning and there are tour groups already lined up outside the visitor’s center and more tour groups inside the camp, ready to enter through the Arbeit Macht Frei gate.
 Last year, there were 1.3 million visitors to the Auschwitz Museum and this year, there will be many more, as the story of Auschwitz-Birkenau grows in popularity.

 Note the black sign at the base of the building.
-When I took this photo in 2005, the sign did NOT identify the building as the brothel and library.
+When I took the photo above in 2005, the sign did NOT identify the building as the brothel and library.

 Himmler had decided that providing brothels across the concentration camp network would increase productivity by offering “hard-working” prisoners (excluding Jews) an incentive to work even harder.
 He had ordered brothels to be constructed at Mauthausen and Gusen camps in Austria after an inspection as far back as May 1941 (they were finally opened in the summer of 1942).
 Then, in March 1943, he visited Buchenwald and demanded that another brothel be established there and also at other camps.
 His faithful factotum Oswald Pohl issued the necessary orders to concentration camp commandants in 1943.